 - Professor of Social Geography, Institute for Social Change, Manchester University.

-Professor Peach recently completed the ESRC funded project on ethno-religio-linguistic sub-communities in Britain.
-It links his database on Muslim, Hindu and Sikh places of worship in England and Wales, completed as a millennium project, funded by the Leverhulme Trust with the 2001 Census data on ethnicity and religion.
+Professor Peach completed an ESRC funded project on ethno-religio-linguistic sub-communities in Britain.
+It linked his database on Muslim, Hindu and Sikh places of worship in England and Wales, completed as a millennium project, funded by the Leverhulme Trust with the 2001 Census data on ethnicity and religion.
 The Leverhulme survey photographed and collected data on religion, tradition, movements, vernacular language date of foundation and many other variable on nearly 1,000 buildings.
 Co-researchers on the project were Dr Richard Gale (now at the Cardiff University) Dr Simon Naylor (now at Bristol University) and Dr James Ryan (now at Exeter University).
-Professor Peach is a member of the Advisory Board of the Oxford Centre for Islamic Studies and the Oxford Centre for Hindu Studies.
+Professor Peach was a member of the Advisory Board of the Oxford Centre for Islamic Studies and the Oxford Centre for Hindu Studies.

 - Beckford, J.A., Gale, R., Owen, D., Peach, C. and Weller, P. (2006) Review of the Evidence Base on Faith Communities, ODPM (Office of the Deputy Prime Minister) London.